vtex-apps/store-sitemap/docs/README.md

 }
 ```

-The expected response body is an `OK` in text format.
+The expected response body is `true`.
 This means your sitemap will be available in some minutes, after being processed and saved on our database.

 :information_source: *Keep in mind that the time taken to generate a sitemap is proportional to the number of products.
 For example, the average time to generate a sitemap for a store with 60k products is 30 minutes.
 For 5k products, the duration should be about 5 minutes.*